 The VR counselor provides ongoing support through regular counseling, guidance, and help with coordinating access to necessary supports throughout the life of the case.
 This can include assisting the customer in applying for other types of assistance such as federal aid.

+If a counselor has determined that an exception will facilitate a customer’s progress and there is not an approval exception listed in policy, counselors are encouraged to staff the request through their chain of management to the Deputy Division Director for Field Services for consideration.
+VRSM clearly states when no exceptions are allowed.

 …

 C-410: Financial Aid and Comparable Benefits